MLaaS-idfCts/mlaas-trainning-for-rookies/05-kubernetes&openshift/05-openshift.md

 2. Red Hat OpenShift Development II: Creating Microservices with Red Hat OpenShift Application Runtimes

 ### Final Exercise:
 Make an extensive comparison between Openshift and Kubernetes.
-Present it to your supervisor
+Present it to your supervisor.